Marin County Assistance Programs.

 The following may be able to provide meals and food to qualified individuals.
 Saint Stephen’s Church (415) 381-8723 as well as the Salvation Army and St. Vincent, both are which are mentioned above.

 A couple dozen other churches, charities, food pantries, and clothing closets are located in Marin County California.
 They provide the low income, seniors, and unemployed with numerous resources to make it through a difficult period.
-Find Marin County food pantry locations.
+Find Marin County free food pantry locations.

 HUD approved foreclosure counseling